core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # List of Use Cases # {#sec-use-cases}

-Group Communication for CoAP {{RFC7390}}{{I-D.dijk-core-groupcomm-bis}} provides the necessary background for multicast-based CoAP communication, with particular reference to low-power and lossy networks (LLNs) and resource constrained environments.
-The interested reader is encouraged to first read {{RFC7390}}{{I-D.dijk-core-groupcomm-bis}} to understand the non-security related details.
+Group Communication for CoAP {{I-D.dijk-core-groupcomm-bis}} provides the necessary background for multicast-based CoAP communication, with particular reference to low-power and lossy networks (LLNs) and resource constrained environments.
+The interested reader is encouraged to first read {{I-D.dijk-core-groupcomm-bis}} to understand the non-security related details.
 This section discusses a number of use cases that benefit from secure group communication.
 Specific security requirements for these use cases are discussed in {{sec-requirements}}.

 * Lighting control: consider a building equipped with IP-connected lighting devices, switches, and border routers.
 The devices are organized into groups according to their physical location in the building.
 For instance, lighting devices and switches in a room or corridor can be configured as members of a single group.
 Switches are then used to control the lighting devices by sending on/off/dimming commands to all lighting devices in a group, while border routers connected to an IP network backbone (which is also multicast-enabled) can be used to interconnect routers in the building.
 Consequently, this would also enable logical groups to be formed even if devices in the lighting group may be physically in different subnets (e.g. on wired and wireless networks).
 Connectivity between lighting devices may be realized, for instance, by means of IPv6 and (border) routers supporting 6LoWPAN {{RFC4944}}{{RFC6282}}.
 Group communication enables synchronous operation of a group of connected lights, ensuring that the light preset (e.g. dimming level or color) of a large group of luminaires are changed at the same perceived time.
 This is especially useful for providing a visual synchronicity of light effects to the user.
 As a practical guideline, events within a 200 ms interval are perceived as simultaneous by humans, which is necessary to ensure in many setups.
 Devices may reply back to the switches that issue on/off/dimming commands, in order to report about the execution of the requested operation (e.g. OK, failure, error) and their current operational status.
 In a typical lighting control scenario, a single switch is the only entity responsible for sending commands to a group of lighting devices.
 In more advanced lighting control use cases, a M-to-N communication topology would be required, for instance in case multiple sensors (presence or day-light) are responsible to trigger events to a group of lighting devices.
 Especially in professional lighting scenarios, the roles of client and server are configured by the lighting commissioner, and devices strictly follow those roles.